geobtaa/metadata/b1gProfile.md

 # Custom Elements for the B1G Profile of GeoBlacklight Metadata

 This is an overview of the custom metadata elements for the B1G Profile.
-These elements extend the [official GeoBlacklight (Aardvark) schema](https://opengeometadata.org)
+These elements extend the [official OpenGeoMetadata (Aardvark) schema](https://opengeometadata.org)

 | b1g-id | Label                                         | URI                             | Obligation  |
 | ------ | --------------------------------------------- | ------------------------------- | ----------- |